 Below is a screenshot of the Windows Form interface that can be used to test most of the library's functionality.
 Any change to one of the parameters shown is immediately reflected in a new password and/or password salt/hash.

 I've open-sourced the library and an example graphical interface using the permissive MIT license.
-This code is now stored in a Google Code Mercurial repository.
-While C# and open source initially look like strange bedfellows, both the .NET Framework and Visual Studio Express are provided for free by Microsoft.
+This code is now stored in a Bitbucket Mercurial public repository.
 I haven't tested this under Mono yet, but it's in the list of things to do, along with implementation of the remaining hash algorithms.